 Another provision of the Tax Cuts and Jobs Act affects businesses that sell inventory.
 Before the law, any company that sold inventory had to use accrual basis accounting.
 Today, companies that have earned up to $25 million in revenue over the past three tax years can either categorize their inventory as “non-incidental materials” or use the same accounting method from their previous financial statements.

 Certain states require businesses to use accrual basis accounting when filing sales tax returns.
-Companies located in these states must, therefore, take extra measures to ensure timely payments after sending invoices.
+Therefore, companies located in these states must take extra measures to ensure timely payments after sending invoices.
 Failing to do so could essentially result in paying sales taxes on money they haven’t received.
 Examples of such measures include an automated invoicing system or accounts receivable/invoice factoring.

 16. Use a Business Loan at the End of the Year